Explore Courses

 reading comprehension for gmat

 Fretting over the reading comprehension in the GMAT exam?
-Know that with the right strategy, you can ace any exam. there are several GMAT reading comprehension tips, tricks, and strategies that you can use to master the question types ace the question types.
-However, we will delve into that later.
-First, you should know more about the section.
+Know that, with the right strategy, you can ace any exam.
+There are several GMAT reading comprehension tips, tricks, and strategies that you can use to master the question types.
+Before we talk about tips and tricks, let us know what GMAT actually is and how GMAT reading comprehension is an essential part of your study abroad dreams.

-The GMAT reading comprehension questions are a part of the Verbal Reasoning section.
+The GMAT reading comprehension questions are part of the Verbal Reasoning section.
 This section assesses candidates’ abilities in reading and understanding written texts, analyzing and evaluating arguments, expressing ideas in written English, and so on.
-There are 36 questions in the multiple-choice format.
-The entire section has to be completed in 65 minutes.
+There are 23 questions in the multiple-choice format.
+The entire section has to be completed in 45 minutes.

 1. Reading Comprehension